John Major: Public commemoration

 An oil painting of Major, painted in 1996 by June Mendoza, is part of the Parliamentary collection, as is a bronze bust by Anne Curry, unveiled in the Members' Lobby on 16 October 2017.
 There is another bust of Major in the Norman Shaw Building North by Neale Andrew, sculpted in 1993 and installed in 2004; however, this is not accessible to the public.
 A large bust of John Major by Shenda Amery in Huntingdon Library was unveiled by his wife, Norma, in 1993.

-A painting of John Major by Diccon Swan is on display at the Carlton Club, and was unveiled by his wife Norma in 1994.
+A painting of John Major by Diccon Swan is on display at the Carlton Club and was unveiled by his wife Norma in 1994.
 The National Portrait Gallery holds two paintings of Major – the first official portrait of him as prime minister, painted by Peter Deighan in 1994, and one of John and Norma by John Wonnacott, painted in 1997.
 There is a large John Major Suite at The Oval, home to Surrey County Cricket Club; the venue also contains a painting of Major.

 There is a 'Heritage in Sutton' plaque on St Helier Hospital, where John Major was born in 1943, and a plaque commemorating him in Archbishop's Park next to Lambeth Palace, included as part of the Lambeth Millennium Pathway.
 There are also various plaques commemorating facilities opened by John Major: at Brampton Memorial Centre, Brampton (opened 1988), Hamerton Zoo Park, Hamerton (1990), Cadbury World, Birmingham (1991), a tree commemorating the restoration of the River Mill pub, Eaton Socon, the gardens at Hinchingbrooke Hospital, Huntingdon (2009), the North Terminal extension at Gatwick Airport (2011), Huntingdonshire Football Association headquarters, Huntingdon (2015), and Alconbury Weald cricket pitch (2019).

 In 2013, the town of Candeleda in Spain named a street after John Major (Avenida de John Major, since Major has holidayed there for many years.
 Major Close, in Loughborough Junction near where John grew up, is also named after him; the street was to be called 'Sir John Major Close' but this long name breached council guidelines.

-In type theory, heterogeneous equality, that is, a form of equality predicate defined for pairs of elements of arbitrary type, not just from the same type, is sometimes referred to as John Major's equality (JMeq), following Conor McBride:
+In type theory, heterogeneous equality, that is, a form of equality predicate defined for pairs of elements of arbitrary types, not just elements of the same type, is sometimes referred to as John Major's equality (JMeq), following Conor McBride:

 John Major's 'classless society' widened people's aspirations to equality, but also the gap between rich and poor.
 After all, aspiring to be equal to others than oneself is the politics of envy.
 In much the same way, $\simeq$ forms equations between members of any type, but they cannot be treated as equals (ie substituted) unless they are of the same type.
 Just as before, each thing is only equal to itself.